-Pick a bar that you need to jump to reach and hang from it with an active shoulder.
+Pick a bar that you need to jump to reach and hang from it with “active” shoulders.
 From there, you need to hold a “hallow body” position.
-This means tightening your stomach muscles, squeezing your butt, and flexing your quadriceps.
+This means tightening your stomach muscles, squeezing your butt, and flexing your quads.
 Sound tough?
 It is!
 Remember in the beginning I said the kipping pull up was a full body exercise?
-Well here we go!

-Now, using your shoulders, pecs, and scapulae, push your head forward in a straight line.
+Now, using your shoulders, pecs, and lats, push your head forward in a straight line.
 When you push your head forward, squeeze your butt as well.
 This ensures that you are staying tight throughout the entire movement.
-Once your head has passed through and in front of your arms, press away from the bar while flexing your quadriceps and stomach.
+Once your head has passed through and is in front of your arms, press away from the bar while flexing your quads and stomach.

 Notice how you are always flexing pretty much your entire body.
 This require a ton of strength, coordination, control, and stability.
 If you are able to do this once, try stringing together multiple kip swings in a row.
 If you can perform 20 kip swings with full control and stability, you can move on to the next step in the progression.

 STEP 3 – KIP SWING WITH LAT PULL

 The next step is to display strength after performing a kip swing.
 This requires a ton of lat, forearm, and core strength.
 Being able to perform these with control is a very good indicator if you should be doing kipping pull ups or not.

 After performing the “press away from the bar” phase of the kip swing, continue to apply force on the bar with your hands.
 Keep your arms fully locked out and aggressively drive your hips upwards towards the bar.